Verifying your installation¶

 Using Anaconda in a commercial setting?
 You may need to purchase a license to stay compliant with our Terms of Service.
 This can be accomplished through Anaconda Commercial Edition, Anaconda Team Edition, or Anaconda Enterprise.
 If you have already purchased Commercial Edition, please proceed to the Authenticating Commercial Edition section after completing your installation here.

 Haven’t purchased Commercial Edition yet?
 Visit https://anaconda.cloud/register to get started.

 You can confirm that Anaconda is installed and working with Anaconda Navigator or conda.

-After opening the terminal window or Anaconda Prompt, choose any of the following methods:
+After opening Anaconda Prompt or the terminal, choose any of the following methods to verify:

 conda list.
 If Anaconda is installed and working, this will display a list of installed packages and their versions.

 python.
 This command runs the Python shell.
 If Anaconda is installed and working, the version information it displays when it starts up will include “Anaconda”.
 To exit the Python shell, enter the command

 anaconda-navigator.
 If Anaconda is installed properly, Anaconda Navigator will open.